Ebbw Vale Colliery

 In the following photograph, one of the men in the scene is Inspector Martin Brennan.
 On the Tuesday, Inspector Brennan only arrived at the mine site after 6pm, which in September is after sunset, so this photo must be from Thursday.

 Officials at New Lambton C Pit, Adamstown, NSW, 20 September 1888.
-University of Newcastle, Cultural Collections.
+University of Newcastle, Living Histories.

 The following photograph shows a line of white helmeted artillery soldiers guarding the mine.
 On the Tuesday, military support only arrived after 6pm, and once again this suggests this photo is from the Thursday.
 The picture also aligns well with the report for Thursday that indicates that “the crowd was kept behind the police at the principal entrance, and thus no interference with the blacklegs was allowed or attempted.”

 New Lambton C Pit disturbance, Adamstown, NSW, 20 September 1888.
-University of Newcastle, Cultural Collections.
+University of Newcastle, Living Histories.

 The following photograph shows a group of miners and family surrounding the workshop at the mine.
 While this could possibly be from Tuesday, I think its more likely to be Thursday.
 Firstly note that the crowd is quite orderly, and arranged for a posed photograph.
 Secondly, there is no evidence of any police officials, or black-leg workmen.
 This doesn’t correspond well with the events of Tuesday where there the tension and conflict continues all through the day until the workmen and the police leave the site by train at about 6pm, when it would have been quite dark.